Trump's land boss pledges to steer clear of ex-clients

 "I understand that preserving a culture of ethical compliance within the BLM begins with me," Pendley wrote.
 "I have also established a rigorous screening process to ensure that I will remain in full compliance."

-The recusals are generally effective for two years from the date of his mid-July appointment.
+The recusals are generally effective for two years and retroactive to the date of his mid-July appointment.

-Montana U.S. Democratic Sen. Jon Tester sharply criticized Pendley's past calls to sell off public lands and called his appointment an end-run around the Senate since no confirmation hearings were held.
-Others in Congress voiced similar concerns about Pendley's record.
+Democratic U.S. Sen. Jon Tester of Montana has sharply criticized Pendley's past calls to sell off public lands and called his appointment an end-run around the Senate because no confirmation hearings were held.

+Tester said in a statement that Pendley's recusal from decisions related to a disputed energy lease in Montana was a "positive step," but more answers were needed about his record.
+Others in Congress have voiced similar concerns.

+"The fact remains that he has repeatedly advocated for selling off our public lands to the highest bidder, which should have disqualified him outright from leading the BLM," Tester said.

 Among Pendley's past clients when he ran the conservative Mountain States Legal Foundation was Solenex LLC, a Louisiana-based energy company that has been seeking to drill in the remote and mountainous Badger-Two Medicine area of northwestern Montana.

-The area is considered sacred to the Blackfoot Tribes of the U.S. and Canada, and Solenex is fighting in court against the Interior Department's attempts to cancel an energy lease that that the company has held for decades.
+The Badger-Two-Medicine area is considered sacred to the Blackfoot tribes of the U.S. and Canada, and Solenex is fighting in court against the Interior Department's attempts to cancel an energy lease that that the company has held for decades.

-Tim Preso, an attorney for drilling opponents, said Pendley's recusal in the dispute was overdue.

-"This is appropriate," Preso said.
-"The key thing is that Pendley will apparently not be in a position to get the Interior Department to back out of its promises concerning protection for the Badger-Two Medicine."
+Tribal officials still hope to work with the Trump administration on the issue, but Pendley's recusals do not eliminate their apprehensions, said John Murray, historic preservation officer for Montana's Blackfeet Nation.

+"He was 100 percent on the other side of the table," Murray said.
+"These guys do all kinds of lobbying and meeting and all this stuff behind closed doors."

 The lengthy recusal list touches on some of the BLM's major oversight responsibilities, naming organizations such as the National Mining Association and several state farm bureaus.
-Agency spokesman Jeff Krauss said that would "not prohibit Mr. Pendley from effectively leading the bureau."
+Agency spokesman Jeff Krauss said that would not prevent Pendley from effectively leading the bureau.